anchpop/wise_mans_haskell/book.md

 9
 ```

 As you can see, we use `.` between all our functions, then `$` to the value we want to apply it to.
-This takes the list `[-1,0]`, adds `[1,2,3]` to it, adds `1` to every number in the list, removes the first two items from the list, and then gets the sum of that list!sidenote(You typically would want to use `let` or `where` to make intermediate list instead of putting them all into one giant function composition chain, just to make it more readable.).
+This takes the list `[-1,0]`, adds `[1,2,3]` to it, adds `1` to every number in the list, removes the first two items from the list, and then gets the sum of that list!sidenote(You typically would want to use `let` or `where` to make an intermediate list instead of putting them all into one giant function composition chain, just to make it more readable.).

 ## Folds